yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/slow-queries-dashboard.md

   ![View query statement](/images/yp/alerts-monitoring/slow-queries/query-info-panel.png)<br>

   You can find additional prefiltered navigation links from different pages to the **Slow Queries** page.
-For example, from the **Overview** page to the **Queries** page, when you click the link to Top SQL Statements, as per the folloiwng illustration:<br>
+For example, from the **Overview** page to the **Queries** page, when you click the link to Top SQL Statements, as per the following illustration:<br>

   ![Overview page showing slow queries](/images/yp/alerts-monitoring/slow-queries/overview-showing-link.png)<br>